 Is there a plan to do something?

 Yes, there is!
-We have an architectural/engineering group drawing up the plans now.
+We have the architectural/engineering plans now.
 The plans are on display at 36 Club House Drive.
-We are now moving to get the required permits and approvals to begin construction.
+We are now getting final pricing from the general contractor for the pool and clubhouse.
+At the same time, quotes have been requested from multiple commercial playground vendors.

 What is going to be built?